Daily Diary

 Made it!!

-Todays mileage: 62.01 miles 43 mph max My evening meal today was Haggis and chips.
+Todays mileage: 62.01 miles 43 mph max speed My evening meal today was Haggis and chips.

 Coming home.